xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 Q043 does not decide which story nature chose.
 It provides a way to:

 * express the origin-of-inflation problem in terms of observable tension,
-* design tests that can rule out bad encodings,
+* design tests that can rule out bad encodings at the effective layer,
 * and build AI tools that explain the tradeoffs between mechanisms, fine tuning, and data in a transparent and consistent way.

 ---